uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 	```public AudioClip sound;```
 3 In your script, find the Audio source component
 	```AudioSource source = GetComponent<AudioSource>();```
-4 Use it to play your sound
+4 Use it to play your sound when the prefab is instantiated.
 	```source.PlayOneShot(sound);```

 ## More complex objects